osdoudece115710/forfacts/README.md

-The Lincoln Continental, introduced in 1940 but produced after World War II, was a luxury car favored by celebrities and dignitaries for its elegant design and refined performance.
+The Buick Motor Company, founded in 1903, quickly became one of the largest automobile manufacturers in the United States, known for its durable and reliable cars.